aaron-grau/curic/react/projects/todo_redux/README.md

 ## Phase 4: TodoForm

-Create a form that allows users to create new todo items.
+In this phase you will create a form that allows users to create new todo items.

 You've already set up a redux cycle - now it's time to flesh it out so that a user can create todo list items.
 You will need to:

 + Create new action creator methods (in `actions/todo_actions`)
-+ Create a new API utility helper function (in `util/todo_api_util`) that `POST`s a todo list item
++ Create a new API utility helper function (in `util/todo_api_util`) that sends `POST` requests to create a todo list item
 + Add new `case`s to your middleware's `switch` statement that use your new API utility function
 + Add new `case`s to your reducer's `switch` statement that handle the reception of a newly created todo list item
 + Create a new component (`components/todo_form`) that dispatches actions with your new `actionType`s